Quantifying the role of antiferromagnetic fluctuations in the superconductivity of the doped Hubbard model

-{\bf Superconductivity arises from the pairing of charge $e$ electrons into charge $2e$ bosons (``Cooper pairs'') and their condensation into a coherent quantum state.
+{Superconductivity arises from the pairing of charge $e$ electrons into charge $2e$ bosons (``Cooper pairs'') and their condensation into a coherent quantum state.
 In conventional superconductors such as lead, a comparison of the frequency dependence of the superconducting gap function to the frequency spectrum of the phonons (quantized lattice vibrations) \cite{Scalapino66, McMillan68} establishes that the electron-phonon interaction provides the ``pairing glue" that binds electrons into Cooper pairs.
 Many ``unconventional'' superconductors are now known \cite{Steglich79,Bednorz86,Maeno94,Yoichi06} in which the pairing glue is believed not to be provided by phonons.
-Substantial indirect evidence indicates that in many cases the relevant interaction is the exchange of spin fluctuations \cite{Miyake86,Scalapino86,Scalapino99,Maier08,Maier19} but direct evidence has been lacking and many other mechanisms have been proposed \cite{Castellani96,Varma97,Capone04,Anderson07,Stanescu08,Saito15}.
-This paper quantifies the strength of the electron-spin fluctuation coupling in the two dimensional Hubbard model, a minimal theoretical model of materials with strong electron-electron interactions, by analysing the frequency dependence of the computationally determined electron self energy, superconducting gap function and spin fluctuation spectrum.
-The analysis shows that about half of the superconductivity is attributable to RPA-like weak coupling spin fluctuations, with the other half coming from higher energy processes. }
+Substantial indirect evidence indicates that in many cases the relevant interaction is the exchange of spin fluctuations \cite{Miyake86,Scalapino99,Maier08}, but direct evidence has been lacking and many other mechanisms have been proposed \cite{Castellani96,Varma97,Capone04,Anderson07,Stanescu08,Saito15}.